 Many Landlords and Property Managers Require It

-Many landlords and property management companies require renters to obtain renters insurance.
+According to this resource from Sinmpson Housing, many landlords and property management companies require renters to obtain renters insurance.
 Some actually require tenants to provide a policy number before receiving keys to the apartment.
 You can avoid hassles and delays by researching policies before you start apartment hunting.

 If You Work at Home